 If the interviewer/s says something you disagree with I strongly advise not going out of your way to correct them.

-Even if you prove your point and win the argument, you will lose the war and get eliminated from the interview process.
+Even if you prove your point and win the argument, you’ll lose the war and get eliminated from the interview process.

 People like to work with people they like.
 There is nothing more off-putting for most people than to be corrected and told they’re wrong.
 (Even if they are).